 General Expectations

-3. Respect and honor peers (zero tolerance for rude, mean or bullying behavior, as defined in the Support Community Handbook), which includes refraining from sowing discord within the community
+4. Show respect and honor peers (zero tolerance for rude, mean, or bullying behavior, as defined in the Support Community Handbook)

-5. Arrive to events, trips, workshops, or classes on time out of respect for other families, Facilitators, and businesses/organizations serving LAF
+9. Arrive at events, trips, workshops, or classes on time out of respect for other families, facilitators, and businesses/organizations serving LAF

-6. Abstain from any public display of affection between those in dating/courting relationships (for exceptions, see the High School Dance PDA guidelines)
+10. Abstain from any public display of affection between those in dating/courting relationships (for exceptions, see the High School Dance PDA guidelines), as well as any sexual activity or any form of sexual harassment

-7. Clean up after yourself (parents help your younger children) at all LAF functions and classes
+11. Clean up after yourself (parents help your younger children) at all LAF functions, functions, classes, and LAF facilities

-10. Understand that weapons are strictly prohibited (firearms, knives, tasers, pepper spray, etc…) without a State of Florida Concealed Weapon or Firearm License
+13. Understand that weapons are strictly prohibited (firearms, knives, tasers, pepper spray, etc.) without a State of Florida Concealed Weapon or Firearm License

-11. Cell phone usage should be limited and always uphold the values outlined in our Statement of Faith
+14. Limit cell phone usage, and always uphold the values outlined in our Statement of Faith when using mobile devices

 Dress Code

-1. Shorts and skirts must be at fingertip or longer unless worn with leggings underneath
+2. Shorts and skirts must be at fingertip length or longer unless worn with leggings underneath

-5. Pants/shorts must be worn at reasonable waistline.
+7. Pants/shorts must be worn at a reasonable waistline

-8. Must wear a t-shirt under sleeveless sport jerseys
+9. Must wear a t-shirt under sleeveless sports jerseys

 *Please note that the LAF Prom has its own Dress Code.